The Economic and Environmental Impacts of Solar Energy

 Solar Helps With Land Use

-Many traditional forms of electricity require a significant amount of space for energy plants, including a lot of valuable land.
+Many traditional forms of electricity require a large amount of space for energy plants, including a lot of valuable land.
 Fortunately, solar systems don’t have the same land use requirements.
 The benefit of solar systems is they can be mounted on your roof or placed in a remote area with barren land.
 As new technology comes out, solar systems will be better equipped to assist with land usage.
 Overall, your local environment can benefit from the minimal land use solar systems require.

 Solar Reduces Carbon Emissions